 The pure joy and love for experimentation, animation, and education found in the life’s work of Helen Hill (1970-2007) is the guiding force behind all of the educational programs found at Indie Grits Labs.
-Inspired by her guiding principles, our education programs work to foster the 21st Century skills necessary to be an active citizen in our increasingly media heavy society and to plant the seeds for the film and media artists of the future by offering training, space and resources for the creation of new film and video work.
+Our education programs work to foster the 21st Century skills necessary to be an active citizen in our increasingly media heavy society and to plant the seeds for the film and media artists of the future by offering training, space and resources for the creation of new film and video work.
 Utilizing the Nickelodeon Theatre and our headquarters located at 1013 Duke Ave in North Columbia, we run a variety of after-school programs, summer camps, adult workshops, media workshops, and field trip programs.